 - Air BP – aviation fuel supplies

-- Macquarie Pilot Centre – private pilot training
+- Macquarie Pilot Centre – private pilot training and charter flights

 - Qantaslink – heavy maintenance base for Dash 8-Q400, Dash 8-300 and Dash 8-200 aircraft